 I was lucky enough to get the chance to trek Nyiragongo while I was volunteering for four months in Uganda (if you want to know what I was up to, have a look at my Uganda page for more posts about the country).
 As soon as I arrived I started to hear tales from friends who had climbed the volcano, and they showed me jaw-dropping photos, and everything screamed at me that this was something that I simply HAD to do while I was in the area.

-So I roped in Linn, a travel blogger friend (check her out at www.travellinn.com, she’s ace!), and together we took a two-week trip around the west of the country.
+So I roped in Linn, a travel blogger friend (check her out at www.travellinn.com, she’s ace!), and together we headed west on a two-week trip around Uganda.
 And once you’re in western Uganda, it’s only a few more hours’ drive to cross into Rwanda, and from there into DRC and Virunga National Park.
 When you think of it like that, well, really it’d be rude not to!

 That’s not to say I wasn’t nervous.
 The last volcano I climbed was the 2,980 m tall Ol Doinyo Lengai in northern Tanzania in 2016.
-It’s also active, and I found both the ascent and the descent extremely challenging to put it mildly (to find out why, check out my post Ol Doinyo Lengai, Mountain of God).
+It’s also active, and I found both the ascent and the descent extremely challenging to put it mildly.
 At 3,470 m tall Nyiragongo is bigger, so would it be even harder?
 Was I still fit enough?
 Would I make it to the top?